Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 kubectl get ingress -n open-banking-apim
 ```

-Verify that the same number of ingress has been provisioned.
+Verify that these ingress have been provisioned.
 They must have a public ip or a dns value is in the ADDRESS column.

 ```console
    NAME            HOSTS                               ADDRESS                   PORTS